 - 1. Read all the instructions before you begin. - 2.
-Put one end of the 2" x 8" board on the seat of the chair and the other end on the ground to create a ramp (inclined plane).
+Put one end of the 2" × 8" board on the seat of the chair and the other end on the ground to create a ramp (inclined plane).
 This simulates the incline created when building pyramid-shaped monuments like those the Inca built as well as the incline of the steep terrain that faced builders in the Andes. - 3.
 Place the concrete block on the bottom end of the ramp.
 Tie one end of a piece of twine to the block as shown in the illustration.
-Tie the other end to the hook on one end of the spring scale. - 4.
-Tie the second piece of twine to the other end of the spring scale.
-This will be where you pull.
-The spring scale will measure the amount of force needed to move the block up the incline. - 5.
-Pull the concrete block up the incline and note the scale measurement.
-Record this measurement in the table below.
+Tie the other end to the hook on one end of the spring scale.